Canyon Meadows, Calgary: Demographics

 Residents in this community had a median household income of $66,787 in 2000, and there were 10.6% low income residents living in the neighbourhood.
 As of 2000, 19.8% of the residents were immigrants.
 A proportion of 10.1% of the buildings were condominiums or apartments, and 17% of the housing was used for renting.

+Crime

 Education

-The community is served by Canyon Meadows Elementary, Dr. E. P. Scarlett Senior High, Robert Warren Junior High public schools as well as St. Catherine Elementary (catholic).
+The community is served by Canyon Meadows Elementary, Dr. E. P. Scarlett Senior High, Robert Warren Junior High public schools as well as St. Catherine Elementary (Catholic).